 Catha edulis, commonly known as bushman’s tea, Arabian tea or khat, is an erect shrub or tree with drooping branches reaching heights from 2 m to 15 m (SA Tree List No. 404).

-It has narrowly oblong to elliptic leaves positioned either opposite each other on older branches or spirally arranged on the young twigs.
-They are leathery, glossy above, pale below and pendulous.
+It has narrowly oblong to elliptic leaves positioned either opposite on older branches or spirally arranged on young twigs.
+The pendulous leaves on petioles of 1 cm shimmer and shake in the wind.
+They are leathery, glossy above and pale below.
+Ascending lateral veins ascend close to each other and angled close to the midrib, curving in before the margins.
 The leaf margins are toothed, each tooth being gland-tipped.

 The flowers grow in great profusion in axillary clusters, mainly in spring.
 They are very small and white or pale yellow with green in the corolla throat.
 The fruit is a dehiscent three-valved capsule.
 The seed has a tiny narrow wing and a black aril.

 Khat derived drug use dates back to ancient times in the Middle East.
 About ten million people use the drug obtained from this tree on a daily basis.
-There is much variation among the laws relating to this plant and its uses in different countries (Schmidt, et al, 2002; Van Wyk and Van Wyk, 1997; Wikipedia).
+There is much variation among the laws relating to this plant and its uses in different countries (Schmidt, et al, 2002; Van Wyk and Van Wyk, 1997; Wikipedia; http://redlist.sanbi.org).